dmwilkinson770/stadium.markadium/README.md

-Blackfriday
+stadium.markadium
 [![Build Status][BuildV2SVG]][BuildV2URL]
 [![PkgGoDev][PkgGoDevV2SVG]][PkgGoDevV2URL]
 ===========

+stadium.markadium

-Blackfriday is a [Markdown][1] processor implemented in [Go][2].
-It is paranoid about its input (so you can safely feed it user-supplied data), it is fast, it supports common extensions (tables, smart punctuation substitutions, etc.), and it is safe for all utf-8 (unicode) input.
+stadium.markadium is originally forked from Blackfriday (github.com/russross/blackfriday) [Markdown][1] processor implemented in [Go][2].
+It is paranoid about its input (so you can safely feed it user-supplied data), it is fast, it supports common extensions (tables, smart punctuation substitutions, etc.), and it is safe for all utf-8
+(unicode) input.

 HTML output is currently supported, along with Smartypants